Mayurbhanj district: Geography and climate

 Mayurbhanj is land-locked with a geographical area of 10418 km2 and lies in the north east corner of the state.
 It is bordered on the northeast by Jhargram district of West Bengal and East Singhbhum district of Jharkhand, to the north by Seraikela Kharsawan district of Jharkhand, West Singhbhum district of Jharkhand on the west, Kendujhar district on the southwest and Balasore district on the southeast.

 Mayurbhanj's geography is defined by the Simlipal National Park located in the centre of the district.
-Covering more than a fourth of the district's area, these forests surround the Simlipal Hills, which form the watershed for the district.
-The hills reach a height of 3824 feet at Meghasani towards the south and also have many other peaks above 2500 feet.
-The northern parts of these hills have been mined for iron ore for more than a century.
+Covering more than a fourth of the district's area, these forests surround the Simlipal Hills, which form the watershed for the district dividing the district into distinct east and west regions.
+Elevations in the eastern region include Udala (52.73 feet), Baripada (48.76 feet), Betnoti (43.89 feet), Haripur Garh (21.64 feet), Muruda (19.50 feet), and Amarda (18.28 feet).
+On the western side, elevations are observed in Bidubhandar Ghati (487.98 feet), Jashipur (405.68 feet), Raruan (371.24 feet), Karanjia (370.94 feet), Khiching (362.71 feet), Rairangpur (262.43 feet), and Bangiriposi (122.83 feet).
+The hills attain their highest elevation at Khairiburu, reaching 3,865 feet at the center, while Meshasani stands at a height of 3,824 feet to the south.
+Additionally, there are numerous other peaks exceeding 2,500 feet.
+The northwestern parts of these foothills have been mined for iron ore for more than a century.
 The country to the east of Simlipal is an extension of the Odisha coastal plains and is drained by the Subarnarekha River and Budhabalanga River along with their tributaries.
 The land is almost level with a slight slope to the coast.
 The indigenous vegetation consisted of pure Sal forests which have now been replaced by paddy cultivation.